mixvibes/remixvideo/README.md

 ### From shadertoy

-First add pragma to install a shadertoy like sandbox:
+First add pragma to install a shadertoy-like sandbox:
 ```
 #pragma shadertoy;
 ```